-I love a good cheese ball you guys.
+I love a good cheese ball, you guys.
 I will proudly wear the title of “cheese head”.
 Although it does sometimes get me into trouble with portion sizes.
-I enjoy it so much I find myself pushing it out of my mind that I could easily over indulge on things like this cheese ball.
+I enjoy it so much I find myself pushing it out of my mind that I could easily overindulge in things like this cheese ball.

 So take my word for it and be ready to ration this baby out or get your serving and walk away.
 Just walk away Keri, walk away.
 Yes, I have had this conversation with myself before.
-Nothing like to coach yourself out of a cheese overdose!
+Nothing like coaching yourself out of a cheese overdose!
 No judgment, right?

 It is so delicious and very addicting!
-With only around 2 net carbs per serving it makes a great snack with your favorite low carb crackers or raw veggies.
-My Caramel Bacon and Onion goodness is very rich so a little will go a long way.
+With only around 2 net carbs per serving it makes a great snack with your favorite low-carb crackers or raw veggies.
+This Caramelized Onion and Bacon goodness is very rich so a little will go a long way.

 Isn’t it insane that we are already thinking about things in 2017?
-Where does time go when it is going by so fast?
+Where does the time go when it is going by so fast?
 Time is so precious and it seems to fly.
-Enjoy every moment with your loved ones and make them happy with good food, like cheese ball!
+Enjoy every moment with your loved ones and make them happy with good food, like cheese balls!

 To make this recipe you will need five basic ingredients found at any local grocery store plus a couple of spices.
 It is not complicated nor is it time-consuming.
 The longest step in this process will be letting the cheese ball chill the fridge.